-Building a game-changing experience in the world of museums
+Building a game-changing experience in the world of museums.

-The new SMK.dk and SMK Open have proven to be valuable resources for the general public and art professionals.
+SMK Open have proven to be valuable resources for the general public and art professionals.
 Achieving SMK’s ambitions.

 SMK – Statens Museum for Kunst (National Gallery of Denmark) is the largest art museum in Denmark and informally known as the ‘main museum’ for visual art in the country.
 Located in the heart of Copenhagen, SMK exhibits an internationally recognized art collection and welcomes over 400,000 visitors each year.

 With responsibility for nurturing and cultivating activities in and between museums across Denmark and abroad, SMK has a clear strategy to unlock the potential of new target groups and more people.
 SMK wants to achieve these goals for their art, by going beyond the physical confines of art into the digital sphere.

 Red Dot Design Award 2020- Best of the Best!

 With nearly 7,000 candidates this is an admirable recognition.

 Congratulations to the SMK team and to SMK – Statens Museum for Kunst, for being a first mover among museum's with SMK Open and for being awarded the prestigious Red Dot Design Award: Best of the Best!